For sellers trying to sell baseball cards on Whatnot, the timing data points first to 10 PM-12 AM ET.

 This sample does not support that claim.

-Common visible title terms are useful for market awareness and title ideation, but they should not be treated as proof of ranking, higher viewership, or stronger sales.
+Baseball title terms can help buyers understand the room, but they are not evidence of ranking, higher viewership, or stronger sales.

 Final takeaway#